Latteralus/MCHRT/DevDocuments/TechnicalDocument.md

 - DATABASE_URL=postgresql://...
 - NEXTAUTH_SECRET=<some-random-string>
 - NEXTAUTH_URL=<https://mountain-care.example.com>
-- Additional secrets for encryption keys if storing HIPAA data in an encrypted column.
+- Additional secrets for encryption keys if storing sensitive data (like SSNs) in encrypted columns.
+- `FILE_STORAGE_PATH`=</path/to/local/document/storage>

 ### Dependencies

 - Node.js 16+
-- TypeORM 0.3+
+- Sequelize 6+
 - PostgreSQL 12+
 - Next.js 14+ and React 19+
 - NextAuth 4+

 ### Automated Deployments

-- If using Vercel, environment variables can be set in project settings.
-- If using Docker or AWS, ensure the container or server can access the DB.
+- Environment variables configuration depends on the chosen hosting (Vercel, Docker, AWS, etc.).
+Ensure the deployment environment can access the DB and the local filesystem path for documents.

 ## 8. Security & Access Control

-### HIPAA Compliance
+### HIPAA Compliance (Employee Data)

-- **Encryption at Rest**: Use Postgres features like TDE (if available) or disk-level encryption.
+- **Encryption at Rest**: Use appropriate methods (e.g., Postgres extensions like pgcrypto, application-level encryption, or disk-level encryption) for sensitive fields like SSNs.
 - **Secure Transport**: Enforce HTTPS in production, SSL/TLS for DB connections.
-- **Access Logs & Auditing**: Keep logs for 60 days to track user actions on sensitive data.
+- **Access Logs & Auditing**: Implement logging (e.g., 60-day retention) to track user actions on sensitive data and documents.

 ### Role-Based Access Control (RBAC)

-- **Admins/HR Managers**: Full control over employee data, can manage departments.
+- **Admin Role:** Assigned to "Administration Managers" and "Human Resources Managers".
+Grants full access across all departments and system settings.
-- **Department Heads**: Limited to employees within their department.
+- **Department Head Role:** Assigned to managers of Operations, Compounding, or Shipping.
+Grants access to manage employees and data *only* within their specific department.
-- **Employees**: Access to their own profiles, attendance, and leave data.
-- Department-based checks integrated with TypeORM queries (e.g., only fetch employees from allowed departments for a manager).

-### Scheduled Tasks & Notifications

-- Next.js environment or a Node-based cron for daily HIPAA compliance checks, license expirations, or daily backups.
+- **Employee Role:** Applies to standard employees and non-manager Administration staff.
+Grants access only to their own personal information and general company documents/resources.
+- RBAC checks integrated into API routes and data queries (Sequelize scopes/hooks).

+### Document Access Control (Local Filesystem)
+- Access to documents stored on the local filesystem will be controlled via application-level RBAC checks, ensuring users can only access documents permitted by their role and department association.
+Filesystem permissions should be restrictive, allowing access primarily via the application service account.

 ### Authentication

-- NextAuth.js: Session tokens (JWT or database sessions).
+- Implemented using **NextAuth.js** with the **CredentialsProvider**.
+- Handles login via unique **username** and password.
+Email is not used for login.
-- Implement 2FA if required for compliance or sensitive operations.
+- Consider implementing 2FA if required for compliance or sensitive operations in the future.

 ## 9. Deployment & Hosting Plans

-### Vercel
+### Vercel (for testing)

 - Straightforward Next.js deployment.
-- Automatic scaling of API routes; only pay for usage.
+- Automatic scaling of API routes.
-- Connect to a hosted PostgreSQL (e.g., Azure, Heroku, or AWS RDS).
+- Requires connecting to a hosted PostgreSQL (e.g., Vercel Postgres, Azure, Heroku, AWS RDS).
-- Works with the EntitySchema approach we've implemented.

-### Docker / On-Prem (Alternate)

-- Build a Docker image with npm run build && npm run start.
-- Use docker-compose for local dev environment with a Postgres container.
-- Could be deployed to AWS ECS/EKS or an on-prem Kubernetes cluster.
+- **Challenge:** Vercel's serverless nature might complicate direct access to a persistent local filesystem for documents.
+Requires careful consideration or alternative storage (like S3/compatible service) if using Vercel.

 ### CI/CD

-- If on GitHub, use GitHub Actions to run tests, lint, build, and migrations prior to deployment.
+- Use tools like GitHub Actions to run tests, lint, build, and migrations prior to deployment.
-- Migrations: Run using custom scripts or TypeORM CLI.
+- Migrations: Run using the Sequelize CLI as part of the deployment process.

 ## 10. Maintenance & Scalability

 ### Logging & Monitoring

-- Use console logs or Winston for structured logs.
+- Use console logs or a library like Winston for structured application logs.
-- Monitoring solutions like Datadog, New Relic, or AWS CloudWatch if scaling beyond Vercel.
+- Implement basic health checks.
+Monitoring solutions (Datadog, New Relic, CloudWatch) can be added if needed.

 ### Backup Strategy

-- Database snapshots every 8 hours.
-Retain incremental logs or transaction logs for point-in-time restore if needed.
-- For documents, consider a versioned object store (S3, local file system with versioning, or an external solution).
+- **Database:** Snapshots every 8 hours (via hosting provider or `pg_dump`).
+- **Documents (Local Filesystem):** Strategy is **deferred** and needs to be defined.
+Consider filesystem-level backups or syncing to a secondary location.

 ### Scheduled Jobs

-- License expiry notifications and compliance checks can run as serverless cron jobs (e.g., Vercel Cron, GitHub Scheduled Workflows, or an external cron service).
-- Email reminders or Slack notifications for tasks nearing deadlines.
+- Implement using Node-cron, external cron services, or platform-specific features for tasks like license expiry notifications and compliance checks.

 ### Scalability

-- 250 employees is manageable with minimal concurrency concerns; the monolithic approach should suffice.
+- The initial ~250 employee count is manageable with the monolithic approach.
+- **Local Storage:** User is confident current infrastructure can handle document volume, with plans to expand server storage units if needed.
+Future growth might necessitate evaluating cloud storage options.
-- Future growth can be handled by increasing DB resources or introducing caching (Redis).
-If user count grows significantly, consider microservices or splitting heavier modules.
+- Database performance can be scaled by increasing resources or introducing caching (Redis) if required.

 ### Ongoing Updates

-- Maintain a CHANGELOG.md for version tracking.
+- Maintain a CHANGELOG.md.
-- Keep Node.js, Next.js, and TypeORM updated for security patches.
+- Keep Node.js, Next.js, Sequelize, and other dependencies updated.
-- Regularly review logs and audits to ensure HIPAA and internal compliance.
+- Regularly review logs and audits.

-## 11. Troubleshooting & Edge Cases
+## 11. Error Handling Approach

-### Concurrency & Transactions

-- Automated portions of onboarding/offboarding may require careful transaction handling to avoid partial data updates.
-- TypeORM's transaction support ensures atomic operations.

-### HIPAA & Data Privacy

-- Must restrict access to any medical data to authorized personnel only.
-- Sensitive columns (e.g., health details) should be encrypted or stored in a separate table if needed.

-### Automatic Offboarding

-- Removing or deactivating employees from the system must ensure no orphan records remain.
-- Carefully revoke system access, handle final pay/leave, and archive relevant data.

-### Department-based Roles

-- Ensure queries filter by department for managers, or you risk data leaks.
-- Implemented middleware to verify user's department ID before returning data.
+- Implement centralized error logging (e.g., using Winston or a similar library).
+- API routes should return standardized error responses (e.g., consistent JSON structure with appropriate HTTP status codes) to the client.
+- Front-end should handle API errors gracefully, providing user-friendly feedback.

+## 12. Testing Strategy

+- **Unit Tests:** Use a framework like Jest to test critical business logic, utility functions, and potentially Sequelize model validations.
+- **Integration Tests:** Test API routes, ensuring they interact correctly with the database (or mock DB) and enforce RBAC rules.
+Tools like Supertest can be used.
+- **End-to-End (E2E) Tests:** Use frameworks like Cypress or Playwright to test key user flows through the UI.
+- **Mock Database:** Utilize a mock database setup (e.g., using SQLite with Sequelize) during development and automated testing (especially for the MVP) to enable rapid feedback cycles.
+Ensure the mock setup can simulate necessary data and relationships, including RBAC scenarios, and is designed for easy transition to PostgreSQL.

-## 12. Additional Considerations
+## 13. Additional Considerations

 ### Documentation:

-- Maintain code-level docs for critical modules.
+- Maintain code-level docs (JSDoc/TSDoc) for critical modules and functions.
-- Provide internal Wiki pages for common HR workflows (like how to manage employee benefits, compliance, etc.).
+- Provide internal Wiki pages or guides for common HR workflows.

 ### Integrations:

-- If external payroll or benefits systems become necessary, maintain clean separation of concerns with dedicated modules or microservices in the future.
+- Currently none planned.
+If external systems (payroll, benefits) are needed later, design modules for clean separation.

 ### Naming Conventions:

-- Use PascalCase for React components and TypeORM entities, camelCase for function/variable names, UPPER_CASE for environment variables.
+- Use PascalCase for React components and Sequelize models, camelCase for function/variable names, UPPER_CASE for environment variables.

-### Deployment Compatibility:

-- Using EntitySchema approach instead of TypeScript decorators to ensure compatibility with Vercel and other serverless environments.
-- Proper TypeScript configuration with experimentalDecorators enabled for development convenience.